Root's double-century in 100th test puts England in control versus India

 The right-hander looked typically solid against an Indian attack which could manage only a couple of half-hearted lbw appeals against him in the first two sessions.

-Root was more than happy to let Ben Stokes dominate their 124-run collaboration for the fourth wicket as the boundaries flowed, while the latter praised his captain’s performance later.
+Root was more than happy to let Ben Stokes dominate their 124-run collaboration for the fourth wicket as the boundaries flowed.

-“It’s a bit frightening when you’re at the other end and he’s playing like that and how easy he makes the game look,” Stokes said.

-“At the moment he’s in incredible form and to play the way he has done in such tough conditions, so alien to us as England batsmen, is incredible.”

 Playing his first test since August, Stokes smashed 10 boundaries and three sixes in a typically entertaining 82.